Elozino-Egonmwan/Sentiment-Classification/README.md

 # Sentiment Classification
 * An overview of this task and the presented models can be found [here](https://drive.google.com/file/d/1bvA7Ryw3u7pPzBs-DJ-Bz-wIflXK9vN_/view?usp=sharing)

+* See predictions and evaluations in `output` folder

+# Follow these steps to reproduce results

 * Change directory to 'Sentiment Analysis'

 `%cd "/content/drive/MyDrive/Sentiment Analysis"`